Working at Arowhon

 How is the food?

-Joanne, our camp director, is a food critic when she’s not at camp, so we eat really well!
+We eat incredibly well at Camp Arowhon.
+Our Chef Stephanie leads a large team of skilled chefs who make most things from scratch.
 We have lots of choices so you can always find something that you like.
 We have main courses like pancakes, muffins, hamburgers, pizza, spaghetti, lasagna, grilled cheese and BBQ chicken.
 Plus, at breakfast we have fruit, homemade granola and oatmeal, at lunch we have a huge salad bar, 2 homemade soups, bread, jam, cheese and fruit and at dinner we have a homemade soup.
 There is always a separate meal for vegetarians, and we also accommodate food allergies.
 We also have a special staff snack every night.

 How long do campers come to camp for?